yadavgaurav251/JustEatIt/README.md

 # JustEatIt
-Online food ordering app for an individual
+Online food ordering website for an individual

 ## Screenshots